moijafcor/Aliaxer/README.md

 A very small app written in Python to help you with keeping command aliases organized in files located in any directory in your host.

-By storing all your aliases files independent from your Terminal's *rc, ~/.profile or ~/.aliases files you can use version control and/or sync them among hosts.
+By storing all your aliases files independent from your Terminal's _\*rc_, *~/.profile* or *~/.aliases* files you can use version control and/or sync them among hosts.

 This app helps you create, manipulate and find aliases, sourcing only the files containing the aliases that you want available in that particular hosts.

-You can also ignore files based on name or extension that you specify in the config.ini.
+You can also ignore files based on name or extension that you specify in the *config.ini*.

 You can also source aliases files located in remote hosts or in the Internet, ideal for system administration of a large number of hosts, Docker's containers deployments, technical support, etc.